Bhupendrapatel98/Android-MVP-Architecture/README.md

+# MVP Architecture Android Demo

+This Android app showcases the Model-View-Presenter (MVP) architecture pattern, emphasizing the separation of concerns and efficient API integration.

+## Features

+- **Clean Architecture:** Follows the MVP design pattern for clear separation of concerns.
+- **API Integration:** Demonstrates how to make API calls efficiently within the MVP structure.
+- **Scalable Codebase:** Illustrates best practices for writing maintainable and scalable code.

 # MVC vs MVP: A Comparison

 This README file provides a brief overview and comparison of the MVC (Model-View-Controller) and MVP (Model-View-Presenter) architectural patterns commonly used in software development.